jajaio/mult/README.md

 file so you can change the final `user2` part.
 After this, source your .bashrc file, `source .bashrc`.
 Once these steps are done for both users, you're set!
 Type 'mult' from the command line to access the chat.

+# Goals for the future
+We plan to have self generating files, so it makes the setup a good bit easier.